How to Get Sponsored

 - Consult the Premedical Program office at least once every term.

 - Notify the Premedical Program director in writing of your intent to apply to medical school, listing courses completed and courses to be completed, no later than September 30 of the year preceding application to medical school.

 - Finish all prerequisites by the end of the summer in which you are applying to medical school.
 Sponsored participants must pay a $500 sponsorship fee no later than June 15 of the application year.
 If your grades or MCAT scores need improvement, you are advised to wait a year, during which time you must continue taking medical sciences courses.

-To be sponsored, please note that you must achieve a competitive score on the MCAT if your undergraduate GPA was below 3.0.
-However, it is important to stress that, even with sponsorship, you should manage your expectations of gaining acceptance into medical school.
+Advising note: You must achieve a competitive score on the MCAT if your undergraduate GPA was below 3.0.
+It is important to stress that, even with sponsorship, you should manage your expectations of gaining acceptance into medical school.
 As you know, medical school acceptance committees place a strong emphasis on academic performance.